valhuber/ApiLogicServer/README.md

 * using ```ApiLogicServer create```, and running ```python3 api_logic_server_run.py```

 # Next Steps
-Take the [tutorial](https://github.com/valhuber/ApiLogicServer/wiki/Tutorial) to run locally installed ApiLogicServer.
+Take the [tutorial](https://github.com/valhuber/ApiLogicServer/wiki/Tutorial) to explore locally installed ApiLogicServer.
-You can also try it with no install on the Cloud, use [this version of the Tutorial](https://github.com/valhuber/ApiLogicServerTutorial#readme).
+(You can also try it with no install on the Cloud, use [this version of the Tutorial](https://github.com/valhuber/ApiLogicServerTutorial#readme)).

 After creating / exploring the sample project and Tutorial, try it with your own database: